headwirecom/peregrine-cms/docs/public/sling12-upgrade/index.md

    _Packages_.

 4. Navigate to your site, then select the package ZIP file.
-It should be of the form: yoursite-`full-package-1.0.zip`.
+It should be of the form: _yoursite_-`full-package-1.0.zip`.

 5. Click the _rebuild_ icon.
-This will ensure that all of your sites pages and assets are included and up-to-date in the current package backup.
+This will ensure that all of your site's pages and assets are included and up-to-date in the current package backup.

 6. Click the _download_ icon and save the package ZIP file to a safe location.